influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0b/examples/template_tasks.md

          .channel(slack_channel)
 ```

-Notice how everything about the task is a `var` expect for the structure of the task pipeline itself.
+Notice how everything about the task is a `var` except for the structure of the task pipeline itself.
 This allows you to customize the usage of the template completely.

-To use this tempalte, first define the template like so:
+To use this template, first define the template like so:

 ```
 kapacitor define-template generic_mean_alert -tick path/to/above/script.tick -type stream